 West Ham United

-WeatherSunday is set to be a cloudy day with sunny intervals.
-Temperature at kick off is forecast to be a 13C (55F).
-It should be dry throughout the day, making the long journey slightly easier.
+Saturday is set to be a sunny day with temperature at kick off is forecast to be a mild 12C (54F).

 Barclays Premier League